- Life & Money

 Donor-Advised Funds vs. Private Foundations: Which Donor Funding Method Is Best?

-Marie-Claire Hart is an advanced planning attorney at Northwestern Mutual.
+Marie-Claire Hart is a Sophisticated Planning Strategies Attorney at Northwestern Mutual.

 When you have significant wealth, your financial life is more complex.
 And that certainly carries into your charitable giving.
 For someone of your means, simply writing checks to the organizations you care about may not be the most impactful way to give.
 There are a number of options you may consider.
 Two of the most popular are forming a private foundation or using donor-advised funds.